clbarnes/cleft_scripts/annotation_versions.md

 - The postsynaptic site is the treenode postsynaptic to the connector node
 - Partners are one to one
 - Clefts are labelled with arbitrary thickness, and so must be skeletonised
+- Image data is JPEG-compressed from CATMAID tiles
 - File names are `"{connector_id}_{post_tnid}.hdf5"`
 - Used in `cho-basin`